Since 1916, the AAUP has been ensuring meaningful faculty participation in institutional governance.

 The staff also receives, on behalf of the Committee on College and University Governance, complaints of departures from the Association's recommended standards in this area.
 In 1991, the Association's Council made it possible for an AAUP annual meeting to sanction an institution for "substantial noncompliance with standards of academic governance."
 See the list of sanctioned institutions.

-The AAUP offers an award to recognize outstanding contributions to shared governance by administrators or trustees, and administers a memorial fund used to support lectures on academic freedom and shared governance at Association conferences.
+The AAUP offers an award to recognize outstanding contributions to shared governance by administrators or trustees.

 Read more about shared governance.